Case Study: Stanford.edu Link Boosts Website Traffic (Get One for Yourself)

 how to get a stanford edu link

-That link points to an article which describes a useful website monitoring tool that we’ve built.
+The link points to an article, which describes a useful website monitoring tool I’ve built.
 You can read the article here.

-Let’s see some of the benefits that have been brought by this link, according to Ahrefs.
+Let’s see some of the benefits brought by this link, according to Ahrefs.

 ahrefs rank improvement

-What about keywords rankings improvements?
-Here are some of the results that I have noticed a few weeks after getting that link.
+What about keyword rankings improvements?
+Here are some of the results I noticed a few weeks after getting that link.

 keywords rankings improvements

-Several other keywords, which have hundreds of monthly searches, have gotten first page Google rankings.
+Several other keywords, which have hundreds of monthly searches, have achieved first-page Google rankings.

-Disclaimer: your results may be different.
-Website rankings and traffic can vary a lot, depending on site structure, other content marketing activities, Google’s algorithm changes, and so on.
+Disclaimer: Your results may vary.
+Website rankings and traffic depend on site structure, other content marketing activities, Google’s algorithm changes, and more.

 stanford referral traffic

-The overall website traffic has doubled in comparison with the previous months.
+The overall website traffic has doubled compared to the previous months.

 website traffic growth

-A better idea is to create a useful software application, because it has a much higher perceived value.
-And if you find webmasters who have created resource pages which include tools like yours, the response rate will be huge!
+A better idea is to create a useful software application, which has a much higher perceived value.
+If you find webmasters who have created resource pages that include tools like yours, the response rate will be huge!

-Choose to build a tool that is related to your industry and is very useful.
-To get ideas, examine the best paid industry applications, and then create a 100% free tool that has a much smaller set of features.
+Choose to build a tool related to your industry and is very useful.
+To get ideas, examine the best-paid industry applications and then create a 100% free tool with a much smaller set of features.

-An example: if you work in the graphics design industry, use Adobe Photoshop as your paid tool reference, and then build a free tool that is similar with Microsoft Paint.
-I guarantee that you will have lots of link building opportunities!
+For example, if you work in the graphics design industry, use Adobe Photoshop as your paid tool reference, then build a free tool similar to Microsoft Paint.
+I guarantee you will have lots of link-building opportunities!

-Once that your tool is ready, it’s time to start the outreach process.
-Here’s the email I’ve sent to get that precious link.
+Once your tool is ready, it’s time to start the outreach process.
+Here’s the email I sent to get that precious link.

 email outreach example